k8dineen/Recipe-Database/README.md

 # 4111-proj1 Part 3

-Okay, so the layout for all the HTML files are taken care of.
-It's basic as hell, but it will get the job done.
-Also, just for cleanliness, I added two files into the static folder: index.css and intro.js.
-I've added the CSS all to the static file and put the import statement into the index.html file.
-This just makes each subsequent HTML file a lot cleaner.
-I have not added JS yet, as things could probably stay pretty basic right now.

-The next step that I need to take is to connect to the DBMS and display the results from the database.
-Once I figure out how I do that, then I will go ahead and start adding the process of adding user data to the tables

 Kate:
 Made a login on the home page that will redirect the user to their profile and print out their information.
 If they are not in the database when you click login it just stays on the homepage